georust/rinex/README.md

 ## Contributions

 Contributions, raw data and tests methods are welcomed.
 There is still a lot to achieve with this lib, especially regarding the command line applications (high level usage of the library cores).

-### Introducing new RINEX types

-Follow the existing architecture:

-* introduce `types::Type::foo`
-* provide new `record::Record` declination
-* create `rinex/src/foo` subdirectory and provide at least a rinex/src/foo/record.rs for the file body
-* add new specific header fields if need be, define them in `rinex/src/foo`
-* attach unit tests to the new `rinex/src/foo` structures & methods
-* provide relevant (but truncated, to keep repo size reasonable) raw data, under `test_resources/`
-* add new type to `test_resources` testbench in `tests/parser.rs`
-* add a focused testbench, in `tests/foo.rs` with specific fields test

-### Adding more RINEX data

-* only introduce non-existing RINEX declinations
-* truncate huge files to maintain a reasonable repo size
+Add only truncated but meaningful RINEX data to the `test_resources/` to maintain a reasonable repo size.

 ### TODO

 - [ ] Something to do with EpochFlag::HeaderInformationFollows flag
 and smart header update ?
-- [ ] Cycle Slip Events ?
-- [ ] NAV/GAL Orbit5/ComplexEnum: provide a flag like type for "data-source"
+- [ ] NAV data map: provide complex types, like Orbit5 Data source and other useful fields